- 1. Work on your shooting/finishing skills

 1. Work on your shooting/finishing skills

 When on the pitch, you have one important role; to shoot the ball into the back of the net.
 Therefore, you must be accurate with your shots.
 The shot must be accurate whether from a close or a distance range.
 You should also learn how to shoot the ball while running or under pressure.
 This means that your finishing skills must be impeccable.
-Complete Soccer Guide posted a good article on how to have a good kick on the pitch.
+Soccer Handbook posted a good article on how to have a good kick on the pitch.

 2. Be creative with your scores